NKoyfish/INST490SchmidtLearningMap/README.md

     <li>Execute 'pip install wheel' command</li>
     <li>Execute 'python -m pip install --upgrade pip' command</li>
     <li>Execute 'pip install express requests bs4 pymysql' command</li>
+    <li>If there were any dependencies that we failed to mention 'pip install' those as well.
   </ol>
 <h1>How to run application on a server </h1>
   <ol>